scribd/scribd.github.io/_posts/2020-04-28-elasticache-slowlog-metrics-for-datadog.md

 deploy directly to AWS from the console, upload the “Full zip distribution” and supply the [required parameters](https://github.com/scribd/elasticache-slowlog-to-datadog#parameters).
-I’d recommend using our Terraform wrapper, however.
+I’d recommend using our Terraform module, however.

-## The Terraform wrapper
+## The Terraform Module

 The second part of the equation is the Terraform module:
 [terraform-elasticache-slowlog-to-datadog](https://github.com/scribd/terraform-elasticache-slowlog-to-datadog)